Frequently Asked Questions

 In the USA the legal definition of “industrial hemp,” per Section 7606 of the Agricultural Appropriations Act of 2014, is “INDUSTRIAL HEMP — The term ‘‘industrial hemp’’ means the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

 Can I give CBD oil to my pets?

 Yes.
-Pets can benefit from CBD for many of the same conditions as humans: pain, seizures, inflammation, and anxiety.
+Pets can benefit from CBD for many of the same conditions as humans.
 CBD is safe to use for pets but their dosage will likely be much smaller than yours.
 Dogs have a higher concentration of cannabinoid receptors in their brain.
 This means they are very sensitive to THC.
 But a small amount of THC, like the amount in a full spectrum CBD hemp oil, is beneficial for animals.
 We recommend you speak with a veterinarian (holistic veterinarian) before you start giving your pet CBD.